Berickal/PEARL/README.md

 # PEARL — Perturbation-based Evaluation and Analysis of Representation Latency

 **PEARL** is a black-box memorization detection framework for large language models.
-It identifies memorized training instances by measuring how stable a model's outputs are under small input perturbations — no logit access, no training data, no auxiliary model required.
+It identifies memorized training instances by measuring how instable a model's outputs are under small input perturbations — no logit access, no training data, no auxiliary model required.

-The core hypothesis: a model that has memorized a training instance will reproduce a similar output even when its input is slightly modified, whereas a model that has merely generalized will not.

 ---